 - Your Questions

-How Drugs Affect Newborns
+How Drugs Affect Newborns During Pregnancy?

 During pregnancy, consumption of certain prescription medications and illegal drugs are not safe for both the mother and unborn baby.
 So, if you are planning to get pregnant or already expecting, it’s important to check with your doctor regarding prescription drugs and put an end to recreational drug use.